SpenceKonde/DxCore/README.md

 * Serial works
 * Clock selection works
 * PWM and DAC output works
+* ADC and ADC bug workaround appear to work correctly
 * Digital I/O works
 * Wire and SPI should work.
-The bug in
+The bugs should not impact us.
 * F() macro and `__FlashStringHelper` are back :-( - I don't (yet) have a method worked out by which you can automatically put strings into flash (though I have an idea....)

 ## Programming is done via UPDI